Once you’ve obtained your quote and are happy to proceed please send us your files using our Upload Form.

 We will invoice you on completion and prefer payment by BACS.

 For academic institutions, we will need to be registered on your university system and be supplied with a purchase order before we begin the contract.
 We will invoice on completion of work and we prefer payment via BACS within 30 days.

 We’ll have agreed a turnaround time to suit your needs and we will then return your files as Word documents using this template example, unless agreed otherwise.

 We take confidentiality very seriously and have a confidentiality policy which can be signed and returned on request.
 Equally, we are happy to sign and adhere to a policy drafted by the client specific to your requirements.
-In accordance with the GDPR data protection act, files are uploaded via a secure server, audio files are deleted upon completion of project and transcripts are destroyed within three months.
+In accordance with the GDPR data protection act, files are uploaded via a secure server, audio files are deleted upon completion of project and transcripts are deleted within two weeks of project completion.

 Recording your interviews